-You may be entitled to the maximum rate of FTB Part B for the financial year before you started or returned to work if you or your partner:
+You may be entitled to the maximum rate of FTB Part B for the financial year before you start or return to work, if you or your partner:

-- are the lower income earner in a couple, and
+- is the lower income earner in a couple, and

-- start or return to work for the first time after the birth of a child or after a child entered your care
+- starts or returns to work for the first time after the birth of a child or after a child entered your care

-To apply for this extra assistance, you need to tell us as soon as you start or return to work.
-If you are eligible for the extra assistance, you will be paid the maximum rate of FTB Part B once your actual annual income is known and your FTB payments are balanced for that year, or when your FTB lump sum claim is finalised.
+You need to tell us as soon as you start or return to work.
+If eligible, you will be paid the maximum rate of FTB Part B once your actual annual income is known and your FTB payments are balanced for that year, or when your FTB lump sum claim is finalised.

 If you share the care of your child, there are special rules about how much FTB you can be paid.

 Your child must be in the care of a person for at least 35% of the time for that person to be eligible for FTB.
-If care of a child is shared by more than 1 carer, the percentage of shared cared will determine the amount of FTB payable, even if the other carer is not currently claiming FTB.
+If care of a child is shared by more than one carer, the percentage of shared care will determine the amount of FTB payable, even if the other carer is not currently claiming FTB.